-- CLL is a mature B-cell neoplasm diagnosed by B-cell count, morphology, and flow cytometry.
-Cytogenetically, either peripheral blood or bone marrow can be used in CLL.
-G-banded chromosome analysis should be performed simultaneously with interphase FISH analysis.31 CLL cell stimulation in culture using CpG-oligonucleotides greatly improves the detection rate of clonal cytogenetic abnormalities by G-banded chromosome analysis.67 - To assign the patient into clinically relevant prognostic subgroups, the following panel of FISH probes is recommended: - a.
-ATM (11q22.3) probe - b.
-Centromeric probe for chromosome 12: for trisomy - c.
-13q14.3 probe (including D13S319) - d.
-TP53 (17p13.1) probe - FISH can also be useful for the differential diagnosis with mantle cell lymphoma (MCL), for which FISH using the IGH-CCND1 fusion probes is recommended. - In CLL, CMA analysis has proven to be very effective in detecting CNCs and cnLOH at genomic regions with established prognostic significance, and it provides a much higher resolution compared to G-banded chromosome and FISH analyses.^{32,33} Examples include 13q14 deletions, which are quite heterogeneous.34 Moreover, clinically relevant genomic alterations in CLL involve mostly deletions and duplications, whereas most balanced translocations are relatively rare and are of unclear significance.
+- CLL is a mature B cell neoplasm diagnosed by abnormalities in B cell count, morphology, and flow cytometry.
+The evaluation of del(11q), del(13q), del(17p), trisomy 12, and TP53 and IGHV variant status are essential for the prognosis prediction at the time of diagnosis of CLL.4 Cytogenetically, either peripheral blood or bone marrow can be used for the workup of this disease.
+G-banded chromosome analysis using both unstimulated and CpG-oligonucleotides stimulated cultures should be performed simultaneously with interphase FISH analysis.84 CpG-oligonucleotides stimulation greatly improves the detection rate of clonal cytogenetic abnormalities by G-banded chromosome analysis.^{18,19} IL-2 or a combination of other conventional B cell stimulants may be added for optimal results.^{18,19,85,86} A complex karyotype with >3unrelated chromosomal abnormalities in CpG stimulated culture is a strong predictor of poor clinical outcome (NCCN CLL/SLL Guidelines); however, a complex karyotype with ≥ 5 unrelated chromosomal abnormalities may be a better predictor for the stratification of very high-risk patients.6 G-banded chromosome analysis using unstimulated culture allows for the detection of independent clonal abnormalities in cases with concurrent hematologic malignancies, for example, de novo or therapy-related MDS. - To assign the patient into clinically relevant prognostic subgroups, the following panel of FISH probes is recommended (NCCN CLL/SLL Guidelines) (Figure 2): - a) ATM (11q22.3) probe - b) Centromeric probe for chromosome 12 for trisomy 12 - c) 13q14.3 (including D13S319) probe - d) TP53 (17p13.1) probe - In addition, FISH using the IGH::CCND1 fusion probes may be considered in all cases, especially those with an atypical immunophenotype (ie, CD23 dim or negative, CD20 bright, surface immunoglobulin bright) to differentiate them from mantle cell lymphoma (MCL) (NCCN CLL/SLL Guidelines) (Figure 2). - In CLL, CMA analysis has proven to be effective in detecting CNAs and CN-LOH of genomic regions with established prognostic significance and provides a much higher resolution compared with G-banded chromosome and FISH analyses.^{26,87,88} Moreover, clinically relevant genomic alterations in CLL involve